Health and Care Passports

 Introduction

 Passports help others understand what people’s needs are and how to support them better.
-This might be by making adjustments.
-This could be:
+This might be by making adjustments such as:

 - dimming bright lights,

-- or making an appointment at a time of day that is less busy.
+- making an appointment at a time of day that is less busy.

 The passport takes the pressure off the individual to speak up for themselves.
 This is important, especially at times that are stressful, such as a medical appointment.